 Adoption of IFRS and taxation

-- Derivation principle (‘Principio della Derivazione’): The taxable base of companies is determined starting from the net income arising from the profit and loss, increased or decreased by items directly booked to equity pursuant to the application of IAS/IFRS.
-To such income, the general tax adjustments set forth by the Corporate Income Tax Law apply.
-In this respect, as exception to the general tax criteria, the accrual principle, and the qualification and classification criteria stated by the IFRS are relevant for the calculation of the taxable base.
+The taxable base is determined starting from the net income arising from the profit and loss, increased or decreased by items directly booked to equity pursuant to the application of IAS/IFRS.
+In this respect, the accrual principle, and the qualification and classification criteria stated by the IFRS, are relevant for the calculation of the taxable base.
+Valuations criteria are not accepted for tax purposes.
 Specifications and limitations of the derivation principle can be introduced by means of a Decree issued by the Ministry of Finance.

 The following specific rules applicable to IAS adopters must be considered: